wifisensing/PicoScenes-Manual/source/gallery.rst

 AX210 NIC in Monitor Mode measuring CSI for all overheard framed and live-plotting
 --------------------------------------------------------------------------------------

-This is the second short demo video presented in the `CPS-IOT Week'2022 tutorial <https://zpj.io/give-tutorial-talk-on-picoscenes-at-cps-iot-week-2022/>`_.
+This is the second short demo video presented at the `CPS-IOT Week'2022 tutorial <https://zpj.io/give-tutorial-talk-on-picoscenes-at-cps-iot-week-2022/>`_.

 YouTube